 Time: 10:00 am—5:00 pm

 Instructor(s): Maria Pribyl

-Maria Pribyl, Founder and President, Snippet TrainingMaria Pribyl provides technology training for many universities and companies in the Bay Area, including Stanford, Santa Clara University, San Jose State, Adobe, Blue Coat Systems Inc., Cisco Systems, NVIDIA, Samsung, SanDisk, Symantec, Toyota, Yahoo, PayPal, and others.
+Maria Pribyl, Founder and President, Snippet TrainingMaria Pribyl has provided technology training for many universities and companies in the Bay Area, including Stanford, Santa Clara University, San Jose State, Adobe, Blue Coat Systems, Cisco, NVIDIA, Samsung, SanDisk, Symantec, Toyota, Yahoo, and PayPal.

 Textbooks for this course: